-In like manner as the initial training, upon completion of the refresher training, each employee or critical volunteer shall sign and date the Church form entitled "Child Abuse Prevention Training Record."
+In like manner as the initial training, upon completion of the refresher training, each employee or critical volunteer shall sign and date the Church form entitled, "Child Abuse Prevention Training Record."
 See Attachment 1.
 The completed form shall be maintained in the personnel file for the paid employee or the screening/training file for the unpaid critical volunteer.

-- 12. Specific Violations: The following acts are violations of these policies and procedures and shall not be tolerated or accepted during any of the Church's activities or programs and shall be immediately reported to the pastor or Chairperson of the Executive Committee after the safety of the child, children, youth, or minor involved has been assured: - a.
-Any direct observations or evidence of sexual activity in the presence of, or in association with, a minor. - b.
+Specific Violations: The following acts are violations of these policies and procedures and shall not be tolerated or accepted during any of the Church's activity or program and shall be immediately reported to the pastor or Chairperson of the Executive Committee, after the safety of the child, children, youth, or minor involved has been assured:

+- a.
+Any direct observations or evidence of sexual activity in the presence of, or in association with, a minor - b.
 Any display or demonstration of sexual activity, abuse, insinuation of abuse, or evidence of abusive conduct towards a minor. - c.
 Sexual advances or sexual activity of any kind between any person and a minor. - d.
 Infliction of physically abusive behavior or bodily injury to a minor. - e.
 Physical neglect of a minor, including failure to provide adequate supervision in relation to the activities of the Church. - f.
-Mental or emotional injury to a minor.
+Mental or emotional injury to a minor. - g.
+The presence or possession of obscene or pornographic materials at any function of the Church. - h.
+The presence, possession, or being under the influence of any illegal drugs. - i.
+The consumption or being under the influence of illegal drugs or alcohol while leading or participating in a function for minors at the Church.